 CoPs are highly organic, and like most living organisms they have a natural life cycle, beginning with an idea for a new community and ending when the community members feel the group has achieved its objectives or is no longer providing value.
 Figure 4 shows the typical life cycle of a CoP.

-CoPs are formed in the committing stage by a small group of practitioners who share a common passion and need for a particular domain.
+CoPs are formed in the committing stage by a small, core group of practitioners who share a common passion and need for a particular domain.
 As shown in Figure 5, CoP members exhibit multiple levels of participation.

 Each level is described next: